 Do all scoliosis patients wear braces?

-No, in some cases, when the curvature is determined to be too severe for effective bracing, surgery is needed to straighten the spine.
-In other cases, a mild curvature may be watched to show signs of progression and may not need bracing.
+No, in some cases, a brace is not needed when the curvature is mild and in other cases when the curvature is determined to be too great surgery might be needed.
+A mild curvature may be watched to show signs of progression and may never need bracing.
 Physical therapy and strengthening exercises may also be used in conjunction with bracing or on their own for milder curvatures that do not show signs of progression.
-See our resource section for more information and links on physical therapy for scoliosis.

 How long does typical bracing treatment last?